[to go along or in company with; join in action]

 Walking humbly alongside forced migrants lies at the heart of the JRS mission and is an essential ingredient of our service to and advocacy for refugees.
 It is based on the belief that encounter, mutual relationship and community are fundamental to human flourishing; the solid foundation upon which to support and assist, in practical ways, those who seek refuge in the UK.

-"JRS gives me visitors.
+"JRS provides me with visitors.
 They are helping me very much.
 A month ago, I was very stressed.
 In detention, you don't know if you're going to be released at some point, or deported.
 One of my visitors brings me movies, it helps to relieve my stress."
 Paul, detainee

 Detainees struggle with isolation from the “outside world”, not knowing how long their detention will last and in fear of deportation.
 Each one needs help to cope with anxiety and emotional strain.
 Our team of volunteers provides one-to-one visits and staff are on site to offer pastoral care.
 We contribute to chaplaincy teams accessed by detainees of all faiths.
 In the women’s unit, we have delivered specially tailored relaxation and stress management programmes.